Taking the time to evaluate your events provides an opportunity for reflection, celebration, and growth.

 Together you’ll uncover what’s worth repeating and what may need to be tweaked or even eliminated.

-Making a written record provides accurately historical data for your team to refer to during future planning sessions.
+Making a written record provides accurate historical data for your team to refer to during future planning sessions.

 When your time of service is over, these details can be passed to the next leader smoothing the transition.